supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/merge_bitmaps/README.md

 ### Settings

-- **class** — name of class for merging.
-You can select only one class.
+- **Class to merge** — Choose class to merge.
+All masks with selected class will be merged into single mask.
+Only one class can be selected.

 ### Example.
 Merge masks